 If you are a creative professional looking for some inspiration or love art and design and would like to keep up with current trends, there are lots of art blogs that might help spark an idea and inspire you.

 We have put together a list of our favorite art blogs that you must follow in the coming year to jumpstart your creativity.
 This list covers art blogs written by artists, art critics, art lovers, or simply people who appreciate art and like to share their views.
+You might also want to check out top tattoo artist portfolio website examples built with Pixpa to get inspired!

 Here is our curated list of the Top 25 Art Blogs and Online Magazines